Shoulder Replacement

 5. Patient Education: Educating patients about proper shoulder mechanics, activity modifications, and strategies to prevent complications.

-6. Taping and Bracing: Providing patients with supportive bracing and taping to help aid function and comfort
+6. Taping and Bracing: Providing patients with supportive bracing and taping to help aid function and comfort.

 Conclusion:

 Shoulder replacement surgery can offer significant relief for individuals struggling with chronic shoulder pain and dysfunction.
 As physiotherapists, we are committed to supporting patients throughout their surgical journey, from pre-operative education to post-operative rehabilitation.
-By working closely with patients and collaborating with surgeons, we can optimise outcomes and help individuals achieve their functional goals following shoulder replacement surgery.
-If you or someone you know is considering shoulder replacement surgery, don't hesitate to reach out to our physiotherapy team at Brisbane Physiotherapy and Rehabilitation for expert guidance and support.
+By working closely with patients, collaborating with surgeons and following a comprehensive physiotherapy program, we can optimise outcomes and help individuals achieve their functional goals and return to their desired level of activity following shoulder replacement surgery.

 Previous